haath/Commander.NET/README.md

 public string ThisOneIsNotRequired = "Because it has a default value";
 ```

-As seen in the above example, the `Required` enum can have one of three values:
+As seen in the example above, the `Required` enum can have one of three values:

 - **Required.Yes**
   - This parameter is required and omitting it will throw a `ParameterMissingException` during parsing.